I’ve reviewed smartwatches and trackers for over a decade - these are my current picks for form, function and female-focused features

 While it’s a good smartwatch for women, as we’ll come onto, it’s still quite basic for sports tracking.
 If you want proper athletic analysis, try the Forerunner 265S.

-Back to the Venu 3, it comes in 41mm and 45mm options – as usual, I would opt for the 41mm, but that depends on what you like, of course.
-There are a range of color options too, though the Soft Gold is the one that won me over, specifically with the French Grey strap.
-Garmin offers some extra straps too, though none are particularly smart so if you want a smarter look, you’ll need to look at a third-party strap or accept that this is more for if you want a sporty vibe on your wrist.
+Back to the Venu 3, it is available in 41mm and 45mm sizes.
+As usual, I would choose the 41mm, but that depends on your preference, of course.
+There are a variety of color options as well, though the Soft Gold is the one that captured my attention, especially when paired with the French Grey strap.
+Garmin also provides some extra straps, but none are particularly elegant.
+So, if you desire a more sophisticated appearance, you’ll need to consider a third-party strap or accept that this watch is more suited for a sporty vibe on your wrist.

-One of the best things about the Garmin Venu 3S is that it will last longer than a day.
+One of the best things about the Garmin Venu 3S is that it lasts longer than a day.
 I regularly achieved a week with the Venu 3S, including my workouts.
-That makes it the best test here.
+That makes it the best on test here.

-There’s cycle tracking and pregnancy tracking too, with the ability to log daily symptoms and get cycle predictions.
-What is good about Garmin however, is you’ll get information about exercise and nutrition based on different stages of your cycle, helping you to understand what your body might need based on the hormone shift.
+There’s cycle tracking and pregnancy tracking too, with the ability to log daily symptoms and receive cycle predictions.
+What is good about Garmin, however, is that you will get information about exercise and nutrition based on different stages of your cycle, helping you understand what your body might need in response to hormonal shifts.

-The Garmin Venu 3S is on the larger side of the wearables on this list, but if you’re looking for a sportier look with superb fitness and health features, it’s a highly recommended option.
+The Garmin Venu 3S is on the larger side of the wearables on this list, but if you’re seeking a sportier look with excellent fitness and health features, it comes highly recommended.

 Smartwatches for women FAQ